pulumi/terraform-provider-akamai/docs/resources/gtm_domain.md

 Computed

-The following arguments will be found in terraform.tfstate and can be referenced throughout the configuration.
+The following arguments will be found in the outputs and can be referenced throughout the configuration.
 The values can NOT be changed.

 * `default_unreachable_threshold`
 * `min_pingable_region_fraction`